HomeWorkTalksFavoritesSide ProjectsAboutContact

 What I learned

-A two-tap difference is not a usability detail, it is the entire activation funnel.
-Most of the growth from 7 to 390 lives between those three deleted taps.
+Two taps less is not a small detail.
+It is the reason people start using the feature.
+Most of the growth from 7 to 390 came from those three deleted taps.

-Compliance reads pixels.
-The flow you draw is the flow the issuer approves, or does not.
+Regulators look at the screens.
+The flow you design is the flow the bank approves or rejects.
 Treat the regulator like your first user.